TurtlewareAU/homelab-docs/Homelab/HA - Kubernetes with K3s/K3S - Argo CD setup.md

 #### Apply argo manifest (Install)
 ---
 Here we will issue and apply command on the argo install.yml.
-This file will chang
+This file will change, check the following link for the most up to date scripts. https://argo-cd.readthedocs.io/en/release-1.8/getting_started/

 ```bash
 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```

+After this has been applied.
+We can check what is running.

 ```bash
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'